Skip to main content

 Is Harald Irka am Pfarrhof - Fine Dine good for a special occasion?

-Yes, and it's one of the stronger special-occasion cases in Austria at this price tier.
-A Michelin one-star kitchen, a 13th-century rectory setting, and a sommelier-led wine pairing combine into a package that justifies the occasion framing.
+Yes, it's one of the stronger special-occasion cases in Austria at this price tier.
+A Michelin one-star kitchen, a 13th-century rectory setting, a sommelier-led wine pairing combine into a package that justifies the occasion framing.
 The converted stables also offer guestrooms, making an overnight stay practical if you're travelling from outside the region.